Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How should they architect their solution to achieve these goals?
+### A web company is looking to implement an intrusion detection and prevention system into their deployed VPC.
+This platform should have the ability to scale to thousands of instances running inside of the VPC.
+How should they architect their solution to achieve these goals?

 - [ ] Configure an instance with monitoring software and the elastic network interface (ENI) set to promiscuous mode packet sniffing to see an traffic across the VPC.
 Configure servers running in the VPC using the host-based 'route' commands to send all traffic through the platform to a scalable virtualized IDS/IP.
 - [ ] Create a second VPC and route all traffic from the primary application VPC through the second VPC where the scalable virtualized IDS/IPS platform resides.